Using Bitcoin at Online Casinos

-Not so long ago, most of us weren’t 100% sure what Bitcoin was, what its purpose was and how we could use it.
-In recent years, it’s popularity is spiking and causing hysteria amongst investors and ‘miners’ alike.
+Up until recently, many of us didn’t understand Bitcoin.
+Most were unsure what purpose it served or how to even use it.
+In recent years, popularity has spiked among investors and ‘miners’ alike.
 It can now be used as a form of payment and the online casinos are slowly but surely jumping on the bandwagon.
-It’s expected heading into 2018, it’ll become a more common form of payment.
+It’s expected to be a common form of payment in 2018.

-The standard practice is, once you deposit your bitcoin, it’ll be converted into a currency such as £/$/€.
+The standard practice is, once you deposit your Bitcoin, it’s converted into a currency such as £/$/€.

-When utilising Bitcoin as a form of payment, the number of advantages and disadvantages are similar.
+Using Bitcoin as a form of payment has a number of advantages and disadvantages.
 However, certain elements will suit players, while others won’t.
-Ultimately, it’ll boil down to preference as to whether you choose to use Bitcoin or regular cash transactions or e-Wallets.
+It all comes down to preference.
+Will you choose to use Bitcoin or regular cash transactions or e-Wallets?

 The most obvious benefit is the anonymity associated with Bitcoin transactions.
 It guarantees privacy for both the casino and the player.
-There’s no third party involved who’ll see your financial information.
-You’ll also avoid the charges that are issued with the likes of credit card transactions.
+No third party can see your financial information.
+You’ll also avoid the charges that are attached to credit card transactions.

 A huge positive for online casino users is the immediate deposits and withdrawals.
-Nowadays, the majority of processors are instant, but typically you’re left waiting for 2-3 days to make a withdrawal.
+Nowadays, the majority of processors are instant but can be waiting 2-3 days to make a withdrawal.

-Bitcoin is not recognised as a currency in any country and is a decentralised form of currency, which means it’s not subject to taxation.
+Bitcoin is a decentralised currency, so is not recognised as a currency in any country.
+This means it’s not subject to taxation.
 This makes your experience less expensive in comparison to other methods of payment.
 Let’s not forget the anonymity.
 You don’t need to reveal any personal information, a massive selling point for some gamers.

 Bitcoin can be a volatile currency to invest in.
 Given the recent turn of events in December which saw it climb to be worth more than $17,000 and dropping within days.
 The value of your Bitcoin can fluctuate, so, if it moves positively, this works in your favour.
 If it moves negatively, it’ll be worthless which means you’ll be getting less of the cash equivalent to play with.